hanami/validations/README.md

 ### Custom validations

-You can add custom validation in several ways:
+You can add custom validation in several ways

 #### Using `Hanami::Validations::Validation`